-Tier 2 - Companies that are in the top forty percent in terms of market share from Silver Ore Mining, not selected as Tier 1 and eligible in terms of minimum liquidity screen, are selected.
+Tier 2 - Companies that are in the top forty percent in terms of market share from Silver Ore Mining, not selected as Tier 1 and fulfilling the index country and liquidity criteria, are selected.
 Market share is defined by the percentile ranking of all companies in the starting universe with revenue from RBICS L6 subindustry of Silver Ore Mining higher or equal to 1 million USD.